Key points

 Teachers are undoubtedly some of the hardest working professionals.
 They are dedicated to ensuring Australia's young people are equipped to thrive, both in their future careers and in a changing world.

 In response to challenges in Australian schools, such as teacher shortages and class sizes, many educators may find themselves teaching 'out of field' in STEM classes.
-For example, almost one in five mathematics classes are taught without a qualified teacher.
+For example, according to the Australian Institute for Teaching and School Leadership, almost one in four secondary science teachers have never studied science at a tertiary level.

 While this may be daunting, we can help.
 We provide free, curriculum aligned education programs, and free development programs for teachers.
 We're also well connected across Australia, partnering with more than 300 industry collaborators each year.
 Here are three ways we're supporting teachers.